$G_2'$-Slodowy Slices I: Geometric Structures: The five sl(2,R) -subalgebras in g2'

 \section{The five \texorpdfstring{$\sllie_2(\R)$}{sl(2,R)}-subalgebras in \texorpdfstring{$\g_2'$}{g2'}}

 There are exactly five $\mathfrak{s}_2\R$-subalgebras in $\g_2'$ up to the adjoint action, classified in \cite{Dok88} under a much broader classification.
 In particular, the conjugacy class of the $\sllie_2$-triple $\{E,F,H\}$ is determined by the conjugacy class of the nilpotent $E$.
-See \cite{BCGBO24} for further details.
+See \cite{CM17} or \cite{BCGBO24} for further details.
 In this appendix, we explicitly describe these five subalgebras in $\g_2'$ in terms of their action on $\imoct$.
-We also record the Anosov condition for Fuchsian representations $\rho_0: \pi_1S \rightarrow (\mathrm{P})\SL(2,\R)$ included into $\Gtwosplit$ via a choice of $\sllie_2\R$-subalgebra $\mathfrak{s} < \g_2'$.
+Note the subtle difference between the fourth and fifth subalgebras in Table \ref{Table:sl2ing2}.

 In many cases below, we use the same data from Subsection \ref{Subsec:LieTheory}, namely the Cartan subalgebra $\mathfrak{a} < \g_2'$ from \eqref{g2Cartan} with corresponding root system $\Sigma=\Sigma(\g_2',\mathfrak{a})$ and simple roots $\Delta = \{\alpha, \beta\}$.